Menu

 Spellings and Times Tables

-Spellings and times tables are set on Wednesday and the children have their test on the following Wednesday.
-Children write their spellings in their book and have time to practice in school during the week.
+Spellings and Times Tables are set on Friday and the children have their test on the following Friday.
+Children write their spellings in their book and have time to practise in school during the week.
 They are given times table sheets (with times tables up to 12×) at the beginning of the year.
-They are to use this to practice at home.
-While children are given time to practice in school it is important they take the time to practice at home too.
+They are to use this to practise at home.
+While children are given time to practise in school, it is important they take the time to practise at home too.

 School Address